dakota/cakephp-lookuplists-plugin/README.md

 * Need to improve data validation
 * Complete the import & export functionality
 * Test cases
+* When editing a list item, and the name changes to an existing name within the same list, an error is thrown.

 If you find any issues with the plugin, please create a new issue within [GitHub](https://github.com/jacoroux/cakephp-lookuplists-plugin/issues)